chrishuman0923/web_course/course_material/03_html/activities/01_activity.md

 - Create an ordered list of steps to make a sandwich.
 - Create an unordered list of 5 bands/musicians you like.
-- Create a table with 2 columns (animal class and animal name) and 4 rows of animals.
-- Embed a Youtube video of your favorite band/musician.